isarandi/smplfitter/README.md

 Our algorithm alternates between fitting orientations and fitting shape.
 A good result can be obtained already with 1-3 iterations.

 We illustrate the steps with the following example.
-Given the depicted RGB image, we used NLF to obtain nonparametric vertex and joint locations as follows:
+Given the depicted RGB image, we used [Neural Localizer Fields (NLF)](https://virtualhumans.mpi-inf.mpg.de/nlf) to obtain nonparametric vertex and joint locations as follows:

 <img src="docs/source/_static/figures/image.png" alt="on_image" width="300"/>
 <img src="docs/source/_static/figures/on_image.png" alt="on_image" width="300"/>